Flexible Instructional Day (FID) Information for Parents

 What if my student has special needs?

 Students will be provided with appropriate work that includes the accommodations, modifications, and related services that the student receives in school.
-Students with special needs will meet with their teachers when they return to school to ensure that students have completed their work, understand the material, and have any questions answered.
+Students with special needs will meet with their teachers when they return to school to ensure they have completed their work, understand the material, and have any questions answered.
 If a student was scheduled to receive a related service (speech, OT, PT, hearing support, etc.), the student will make up that session during a regular school day.

 What do teachers, school counselors, nurses, and administrators do on a FID?